-BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT): FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED
+BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT):

-GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 31% 45 GENDER: About four percent more boys than girls at our school scored Proficient or Advanced.
-Girls 27% 44 English proficient 44% 57 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 3% 32 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 28% 88 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A 1 were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A 5 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 31% 84 tested with learning disabilities was either zero or too small to be statistically significant.
-Hispanic/Latino 28% 85 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 54% 39 GENDER: About eight percent more boys than girls at our school scored Proficient or Advanced.
+Girls 46% 35 English proficient 61% 54 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTIC ALLY UNRELIABLE N/S 20 Learners tested was too small to be statistically significant.
+Low income 51% 63 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income DATA STATISTIC ALLY UNRELIABLE N/S 11 were not from low-income families was too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A N/A LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 50% 74 tested with learning disabilities was either zero or too small to be statistically significant.
+Asian American 65% 34 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Hispanic/Latino 37% 30 of different ethnic origins.
 The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.

 SOURCE: The scores for the CST are from the spring 2010 test cycle.
 County and state averages represent elementary schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.

 N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test or no safeguard student privacy the CDE withheld all results because very few students took the test or or privacy are suppressing it because the number of valid test scores is not large enough to be meaningful.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.

+N/S: Not statistically significant.
+While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.